kevinm2020/Culture_and_Capital_Magazine/src/content/music-articles/top-albums-2025.md

 Will it top the chaos of 2024?
 Probably not.
 Will we try anyway?
 Absolutely.

-Stay tuned with **Adverse** — we’ll keep you locked into the sound of the culture.
+Stay tuned with **adVERSE** — we’ll keep you locked into the sound of the culture.